Leafwise Symplectic Structures on Lawson's Foliation (3rd revised): Concluding Remarks

 \subsection{Foliations on spheres}

-Meersseman and Verjovsky proved in \cite{MV2} that Lawson's foliation does not admit a leafwise complex structure.
-The principal obstruction occurs in the tube component.
-It is interesting that comparing the tube component and the Fermat component, the difficulties in introducing leafwise complex structures are the other way round than in constructing leafwise symplectic structures.
-At present, the existence problem of a foliation of codimension-one on $S^5$ with smooth leafwise complex structure is totally open.
-Also the existence of codimension-one foliation with leafwise symplectic structures on higher odd dimensional spheres seems to be widely open.
-These problems might be more interesting if they are conisidered in relations with contact structures.
+Meersseman and Verjovsky proved in \cite{MV2} that Lawson's foliation did not admit a leafwise complex structure.
+The tube component is obstructed to admit a leafwise complex structure.
+Contrary to the case of leafwise symplectic structures, it is easy to show that the Fermat cubic component admits a leafwise complex structure but for the tube comonent it is the other way round.
+At present, it still seems to the author that the existence of a foliation of codimension-one on $S^5$ with smooth leafwise complex structure is still a totally open problem.
+Also the existence of codimension-one foliation with leafwise symplectic structures on higher odd dimensional spheres is unknown as well.
 A recent result by G. Meigniez (\cite{Me}) claims that in dimension $\geq 4$, once a smooth foliation of codimension one exists on a closed manifold, it can be modified into a minimal one, namely, one with every leaf dense.
 Especially it follows that in higher dimensions there is no more direct analogue of Novikov's theorem, that is, for any foliation of codimension 1 on $S^3$ there exists a compact leaf.
 It is also mentioned by Meigniez that under the presence of some geometric structures, like leafwise symplectic structures, it might be of some interest to ask whether some similar statement to Novikov's theorem holds or not.

 \begin{flushright} Yoshihiko MITSUMATSU \\ { Department of Mathematics, Chuo University \\ 1-13-27 Kasuga Bunkyo-ku, Tokyo, 112-8551, Japan \\ e-mail : yoshi@math.chuo-u.ac.jp \\ } \end{flushright}